-Take a look at the Fairmont Banff Springs if you like luxury and the idea of staying in a fairy-tale castle (who wouldn’t?!).
+Look at the Fairmont Banff Springs if you like luxury and the idea of staying in a fairy-tale castle.
 You may even catch a glimpse of the famous Bow Falls outside your hotel window.
-If you want to unwind from a day outside, try the outdoor and indoor mineral pools at the Willow Stream Spa.

 For perhaps the most spectacular setting ever (think: right beside a frozen lake surrounded by mountains and glaciers), try the Fairmont Chateau Lake Louise.
 With ice skating, winter hiking, snowshoeing, cross-country skiing and outdoor campfires under the stars, you may never want to leave.

 If you’re after ultimate views, surrounded by trees whilst being nestled in the mountains, then stay at the Rimrock Resort.
 Not only has it got the views, but you’ll be staying in luxurious rooms with elegant service.

 For a full list of places to stay in Banff and Lake Louise, visit our accommodation page.

 There are so many options for food and drinks in the town of Banff and the hamlet of Lake Louise.
 Choose between distilled spirits and microbrews, delicious breakfast and brunch spots, pizza or picnics for lunch, and Western-style steak or vegan meals for dinner.